CopelandMIT/labx_master/central_server_code/README.md

 **2.1 Generate SSH Key Pair on the Central Server**

 Create a new SSH key pair if one doesn’t already exist.
-This keypair is used for authenticating with the Raspberry Pi.
+This key pair is used for authenticating with the Raspberry Pi.

 **Command:**